a0sanab/Basic-Attack-Simulation-and-Detection/README.md

   - Sending the ACK to complete the handshake
   - Keeping the connection open or closing it cleanly

-  **Why this matters?:**
+  **Why does this matter?:**
   - Using the OS's network stack is considered normal TCP behavior.
 It's easier but more detectable (leaves logs).

 - If the port is open, the connection is fully established, and then closed.

 ✅ **Pros:**
-- Does not require root privileges because we're not using raw packets.
+- Does not require root privileges because we're not using raw packets (the OS's network stack handles the packets).

 ❌ **Cons:**
 - Easy to detect by firewalls and intrusion detection systems (IDS), because it behaves like normal traffic.